Kapilesvara Siva Temple: Physical description

 Mallia are priests of the Temple.

 Beharana Mandapa / Baa-khia Mandapa

 Beharana Mandapa or Baa khia Mandapa is located inside the Kapilesvara temple precinct.
-The Mandapa (hall) is provided with steps in the east and was built around 18th Century A.D.
+The Mandapa (hall) is provided with steps in the east and was built around 18th century.
 The ceiling that is made of wood is carved with various decorations like elephant, makara, and a series of lotus scroll work.

 Bhandara Ghara Shrine

-Bhandara Ghara Shrine is located in the Kapilesvara temple precinct and it is a living temple built during the 16th century A.D.
+Bhandara Ghara Shrine is located in the Kapilesvara temple precinct and it is a living temple built during the 16th century.
 It enshrines the chalanti pratima (movable deities) of Vishnu and Shiva.
 These deities are taken on procession on various festive occasions for public viewing.

 Ghanteswara Siva Temple

 This temple is located in the Kapileswara precinct and the enshrined deity is a Siva lingam over a square yonipitha (basement) made of laterite.
 The temple has a vimana in pidha order with a triratha (three chariots) on plan.
 The gandi has three tiers.